How To Recognize And Disarm A Narcissist’s Manipulative “Hoovering”

-2. They Use Mutual Friends As Messengers
+2. They Use Your Friends As Messengers

 “I ran into Colby the other day and they mentioned you’re not doing well…” suddenly appears in your inbox, though you never told Colby any such thing.
 Narcissists are expert networkers when it serves their purpose, using your social circle as reconnaissance and delivery systems for their messages.

 To shut down what Psych Central refers to as triangulation, communicate directly with your friends about your boundaries.
 Let them know you’re not interested in messages or updates from your ex, however well-intentioned the delivery might seem.
-Remember that real concern for your wellbeing would respect your need for space.
+Remember that real concern for your well-being would respect your need for space.
 Consider which friends consistently honor your boundaries and which ones seem susceptible to manipulation—you may need to create distance from the latter while you’re healing.

 To counter this manipulation, insist on specificity.
 A genuine apology names the harmful behavior, acknowledges its impact on you, and outlines concrete steps for change.
 If they can’t articulate what they did wrong beyond vague generalizations, they haven’t really reflected on their actions.
 Trust your experience over their revisionist history.
 Remember: true remorse leads to changed behavior, not just carefully worded explanations that put the burden of proof on you.